 Bring Along the Memories

 Instead of trying to erase them or hide them, bring along the memories from your past.
+You may have to downsize before moving into a retirement community, but you can always keep the things that matter most.
 Add tangible reminders in the form of a photo album or special mementos.
 As you look at these items, you’ll smile at the memories.
 They can also help keep you from feeling so lonely when you think about the good times in your past and how rich your life has been.

 Decorate Your Way

 While you have a new place to live, you can decorate it to remind you of your former home.
 Some well-meaning adult children think now is the time to buy new stuff to go in a new home.
 However, it’s also good to include items from your previous house to make this space feel more familiar and welcoming.
 Hang pictures that are special and display decorations that were used in your house.
 This is an important step for anyone, but it’s especially critical for anyone who suffers from dementia.

 Meet Your Neighbors